gleanwork/glean-agent-examples/README.md

-# Glean-LangChain Interoperability
+# Glean Agent Examples

-A proof of concept demonstrating bidirectional integration between Glean and LangChain.
+A collection of examples demonstrating how to integrate Glean with external Agent frameworks.

 ## Overview